November 18, 2024

-As we’re entering the chilly winter months, you’re probably starting to notice a few things — early holiday decorations, seasonal coffees, and a lot of products and promises to “boost your immunity.”
+As we enter the chilly winter months, you’re probably starting to notice a few things — early holiday decorations, seasonal coffees, and a lot of products and promises to 'boost your immunity.'
 After all, ‘tis the season for colds, flus, and other viruses.

-Not to be a Grinch, but the truth is you don’t actually want to “boost” your immunity.
+But the truth is, you don’t actually want to 'boost' your immunity.
 “The immune system is more about a balance between reacting appropriately and overreacting.
 If you really ‘boosted’ it, you could send it into overreacting, which could lead to improper function,” says Lifeforce Physician Julia Afridi, DO.
 This can cause autoimmune disease and other illnesses.

 Instead, the goal is to support optimal functioning of the immune system — not with quick fixes, but with holistic habits you can stick to year round.